EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 That one bit twice, in two different reports, which is why it is worth a grep for any other `array[?]` used against an integer-array column.

-Part of that table is an old lesson: good test coverage is the first line of defense in a Rails upgrade.
+Most of that table is an old lesson: good test coverage is the first line of defense in a Rails upgrade.
 Specs for the calendar helper, the totals, and the report queries would have caught three of these failures before a browser was ever opened, and adding guard specs for them was part of finishing the upgrade.
-The other rows are why coverage alone was not enough.
-No test environment executes development config, and a spec that only asserts a status code cannot see a garbage response body.
-Those needed the layers below.

 ### What each verification layer proved